adrian-cr/csa-capstone-task-management-system/README.md

 2. Configure `application.properties` as needed.
 3. Build and run through `TaskManagementSystemApplication.java`.
 4. Ensure MySQL is running and the database `task_management_db` is created.
-5. Test API endpoints using tools like Postman or cURL (`PORT 8080`).
+5. Test API endpoints using tools like Postman or cURL (`PORT 8080`) or through the project's `openAPI.yaml` file.

 **Remember to set up the MySQL database and adjust the connection settings in `application.properties` as necessary.*

-Access API docs at `http://localhost:8080/swagger-ui.html`.